mixmesh/keydir/demo/README.md

 ## Login using Bank ID authentication

-Login to the keydir server with the fingerprint associated with alice-bank-id.key (see above) using Bank ID authentication.
-Do this with a single call to http://localhost:4436/bankIdAuth followed by continous calls to http://localhost:4436/bankIdCollect during at most two minutes and with a two seconds interval between each call.
+Login to the keydir service with the fingerprint associated with alice-bank-id.key (see above) using Bank ID authentication.
+Do this with a single request to http://localhost:4436/bankIdAuth followed by continous requests to http://localhost:4436/bankIdCollect during at most two minutes and with a two seconds interval between each request.

-For this to succeed the Personal Number specified in the call to http://localhost:4436/bankIdAuth **must** match the Personal Number negotiated during the Bank ID authentication.
+For this to succeed the Personal Number specified in the request to http://localhost:4436/bankIdAuth **must** match the Personal Number negotiated during the Bank ID authentication.